Skip to main content

 Wet Chemistry

-Dilute solution viscosity which requires dissolving a polymer within a solvent and then measuring the time required to flow through a viscometer.
+Measuring viscosity of a polymer requires dissolving the polymer within a solvent and then assessing the time required to flow through a viscometer.
 Once the flowtime is measured there are many options for calculations which include: Relative Viscosity, Reduced Viscosity, Inherent Viscosity, and Intrinsic Viscosity.

 This data can be used for lot release testing of medical devices or for the failure analysis of parts where molecular weight degradation is anticipated.
 A difference in the flowtime of a “good” vs “bad” part would indicate a change in molecular weight which results in a change in the physical properties of the part.
 Since the sample size for dilute solution viscosity is typically less than 0.1 g, it is the preferred method when material degradation is anticipated.
 Other methods include GPC which is more costly but provides significantly more data or melt flow index which requires 80-100 g of material and grinding of the failed part.